hashicorp/go-eventlogger/filters/encrypt/README.md

 `[]PointerTag` for fields that must be filtered.
 You may have payloads and/or payload fields which implement the `Taggable` interface and also contain fields that are tagged with the `class` tag.

+## Important:
+In general, the package defaults assume that unclassified data (including map fields) are secrets and filters them appropriately.
+This means that:
+- When a map doesn't implement `Taggable` all of it's fields will be filtered as secret data.
+- If a map's `Tags(...)` function doesn't return a PointerTag for a field, that field will be filtered as secret data.

 ```go
 // Taggable defines an interface for taggable maps
 type Taggable interface {